Gravel Driveway Drainage

 Digging a better ditch along the side of the driveway is a more effective DIY approach, especially if the main problem is water overflowing from clogged drainage.
 Clearing culverts and cleaning out ditches every spring is solid maintenance.
 But if the driveway surface itself isn't crowned properly, the water still runs down the surface instead of draining to those ditches.

-Erosion control on a gravel driveway is an engineering problem, and we treat it like one.
-We start with the full drainage picture — where water comes from, how it crosses the driveway, and where it needs to end up.
-Then our Ruckus Rake rebuilds proper 3% crown down the full length, reclaiming stone that's been pushed to the edges and redistributing it where it belongs.
+Erosion control starts with the full drainage picture — where water comes from, how it crosses the driveway, and where it needs to end up.
+The Ruckus Rake rebuilds crown down the full length, reclaiming stone that has been pushed to the edges and redistributing it where it belongs.

-We use 5 specialized implements where a typical contractor uses 1.
-On sloped driveways, we grade in cross-drainage so water exits at multiple points along the length instead of building up speed all the way to the bottom.
+On sloped driveways, we shape cross-drainage so water exits at multiple points along the length instead of building speed all the way to the bottom.
 We cut proper edge swales so water that reaches the edge keeps moving.
 Where needed, we install or clear culverts to handle the volume.

 After grading and drainage work, we compact the entire surface.
 Compacted stone resists erosion far better than loose stone because the interlocked pieces support each other under water flow.
-GPS-precision measurement confirms that every foot of the driveway drains in the right direction at the right rate — fast enough to clear water, slow enough to hold stone in place.
+Final checks confirm that water drains in the right direction — fast enough to clear, slow enough to hold stone in place.

 Stop Watching Your Gravel